AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 ---

-PuLP-MILP based Hybrid Energy Optimization, for fuel minimization: MILP model with semi-continuous power supply and battery logic.
+HEO is a PuLP-MILP based Hybrid Energy Optimizer, for oil and fuel optimization with battery storage system integration.

 ## Project description and context